 You Can Drink Tap Water on a Cruise – (Here’s Where and How)

-If you’re taking a cruise you may be wondering if you can drink the tap water on board.
-Many people when traveling are nervous about drinking tap water so in this article we will discuss the safety, taste, and alternatives to onboard tap water.
+Many people, when travelling, are nervous about drinking tap water, so in this article, we will discuss the safety, taste, and alternatives to onboard tap water.

 I’ve been on several cruises and have tried all types mentioned in this post.